 Traditional marsala sauce has a mix of garlic, onions, mushrooms and herbs to create the sauce.
 The marsala cream sauce here focuses more on the marsala and the cream for a lighter tasting sauce, which is perfect for the scallops since it doesn’t mask the scallop’s taste but adds to it.

-Hope this two-day travel guide to Daytona Beach, Florida helps you plan your next trip with the best things to do, where to eat and stay in the Daytona Beach Area!
+Hope this travel guide to Daytona Beach, Florida helps you plan your next 2 day trip with the best things to do, where to eat and stay in the Daytona Beach Area!
+Time to plan that weekend getaway!

 This post was sponsored with Visit Florida.
 As usual, reviews and opinions are 100% entirely my own.